marcelovcpereira/b3loader/README.md

 Composed of 4 parts:

-- `B3loader`: Golang project that loads backup files, parses and persists the data on a Influx database
+- `B3loader`: Golang REST API that loads backup files, parses and persists the data on a Influx database

-- `InfluxDB`: Event database that stores stock information
+- `InfluxDB`: Event database that persists stock information

-- `B3loader-front`: Frontend application for visualizing customized charts
+- `B3loader-front`: React app for visualizing/uploading/importing data

 - `Grafana`: (optional) Visualization tool that provides a dummy dashboard for visualizing the data in the database